Staff

 “Families are like branches on a tree.
 We grow in different directions yet our roots remain as one.” — Anonymous

 Selin joined Parent Possible in early 2023.
 In her role as Data & Reporting Associate, she is primarily responsible for supporting sites around data collection, program evaluation, PAT and HIPPY program reporting, and quality assurance.
 Before joining Parent Possible, she has served in both AmeriCorps NCCC and AmeriCorps VISTA with a variety of nonprofit and government organizations across the country.
 Selin holds a B.S. in Sustainability with a minor in Business Administration from St. John Fisher College.
-She has also earned the CNP (Certified Nonprofit Professional) credentials from Nonprofit Leadership Alliance and sits on the board of YNPN Denver (Young Nonprofit Professional Network).
+She has also earned the CNP (Certified Nonprofit Professional) credentials from Nonprofit Leadership Alliance.

 selin@parentpossible.org